websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 ## Collection Format Overview

 The generated Fragment Collection has the project structure below.
-You can manually create this project structure with your own tools if you wish and compress it into a ZIP file.
+You can create this project structure manually and compress it into a ZIP file.

 * `collection.json`: a text file which describes your collection with the format `{"name":"collection name>","description":"collection description"}`.